2007 Wimbledon Championships: Day 9

 Rafael Nadal finally won his match against Robin Söderling, which had lasted since Saturday.
 Other winners today included Novak Djokovic, who advanced into 4th round and Andy Roddick, who is already in the quarterfinals.
 Richard Gasquet won his match against Jo-Wilfried Tsonga.
 Maria Sharapova lost to Venus Williams in straight sets 6–1, 6–3 in one of the biggest upsets of the tournament.
 Justine Henin and Marion Bartoli became the first female semifinalists.
-The second round doubles match between Brazilians André Sá and Marcelo Melo against Paul Hanley and Kevin Ullyett set two Wimbledon records, one of most games played in a match (102) and the longest fifth set ever (28–26).
+The second round doubles match between Brazilians André Sá and Marcelo Melo against Paul Hanley and Kevin Ullyett set two Wimbledon records; the most games played in a match (102) and the longest fifth set ever (28–26).
 This was the second longest match in the history of The Championships, at 5 hours and 58 minutes.
 The Brazilian duo won.